MontFerret/ferret-wasm/README.md

 ## Limitations

--   Supports only static HTTP driver
+-   Supports only static HTTP driver (Go WASM does not support WebSocket yet)

 ## Quick start